andrefilipefmsilva/DataCuration_NovaSBE/README.md

 # DataCuration
-Assignments as part of the Data Curation course at Nova SBE
+Assignments and Final Exam as part of the Data Curation course at Nova SBE

 Course taught by Professor Qiwei Han